kokoroimafuku/Inventory-Management-System-individual/README.md

 7. Enter password(The password is in the docker-compose.yml file)
 If successful
 Open VS code and create a connection to the database using the username and password from the docker-compose.yml file

+# HOW TO COMPILE AND RUN THE PROGRAM
+1. Clone the repository to your computer
+2. Import the files in the repository as a project in you IDE that supports java preferebly VS CODE/eclipse
+3. Open the COSC 310 Folder
+4. Open the src folder
+5. Open the proj folder
+6. Run the java files in the proj folder.
+The program should execute